allegroai/clearml-docs/docs/webapp/applications/apps_aws_autoscaler.md

 * **Init script** (Optional) - A bash script to execute after launching the EC2 instance
 * **Additional ClearML Configuration** (Optional) - A ClearML configuration file to use by the ClearML Agent when executing your experiments
+* **Export Configuration** - Export the app instance configuration as a JSON file, which you can later import to create a new instance with the same configuration.

 ![Autoscaler wizard](../../img/app_aws_autoscaler_wizard.png)